 Handmade in small batches from natural ingredients

-All our soaps are handmade by us in small batches using the traditional ‘cold process’ technique and natural ingredients.
-The idea to make soap came about from our desire to become more self-sufficient, growing our own organic food, raising chickens and avoiding the use of plastics and unnecessary chemicals.
-We are conscious of the environmental impact of products which use palm oil or derivatives of palm oil or plastic packaging so our soaps are minimally packaged with recyclable material, even our labels are recyclable which ensures that our products are totally biodegradable.
+All our soaps are handmade by us in small batches from natural ingredients using the traditional ‘cold process’ technique.
+Our soaps are minimally packaged with recyclable materials.
+Even our labels are recyclable which ensures that our products are totally biodegradable.

 Is it time to move on from squirting chemicals from plastic dispensers?

 Our soap collection

 Some of our favourite ingredients are listed below:

 Olive oil - forming the base of many of our recipes, olive oil is naturally anti-microbial and anti-inflammatory, and creates a creamy lather.

 Coconut oil (organic) - excellent cleansing properties and extremely mild on the skin.

 Castor oil (organic) - helps with lathering and is easily absorbed into skin to soften and condition.

 Red clay - provides colour and acts as a mild exfoliant .